Towelie/uac-atlas/README.md

 ## Overview

-uac-fleet-ai is designed to sit **after UAC collection** and assist analysts with initial host triage and fleet-level pattern discovery.
+uac-atlas is designed to sit **after UAC collection** and assist analysts with initial host triage and fleet-level pattern discovery.

 It does not collect artifacts, access live systems, or perform remediation.